Collective Coffee Roasters

 Practically everywhere you turn these days, you can smell the aroma of coffee brewing.

-Brewing in upscale espresso bars, brewing in every trademark green & mocha-hued Starbucks, brewing bright and early for the Canadian commuter at their neighborhood Tim Hortons.
+Brewing in upscale espresso bars, brewing in every trademark green & mocha-hued Starbucks, brewing bright and early for the Canadian commuter at their neighbourhood Tim Hortons.
 Even brewing at McDonalds.
 And most likely brewing in your home, whether you grind your own beans, prefer a French press, or (secretly) love your instant coffee.

 Whatever the cup may be, it seems that well into the 21st century, coffee is now unrivaled as the beverage of work, of creative stimulus, of bright conversations, of staying awake at the wheel, of quiet, uninterrupted savouring.